gbaldessari/Project-KOI/README.md

 # Project-KOI
- An indie game of the bullet hell genre made by Giacomo Baldessari
+ A bullet hell indie game  made by Giacomo Baldessari